 The new CEO needs to keep the innovation which has made the company a success, whilst confronting the attack on its customers.
 Open door allows the management team to benefit from the experience of the team members from the varying countries.
-SD plc have demonstrated that they have an exceptionally good performance and open door style allows employees to continue to feel valued and assist the further development of SD plc.
+SD plc has demonstrated that it has exceptionally good performance and open door style allows employees to continue to feel valued and assist the further development of SD plc.
 The open door style gives the employees independence but support when needed.